What Is Revision Rhinoplasty?

 Recovery From Revision Rhinoplasty

 Once bruising and swelling subside, patients are usually able to return to work and other regular activities.
-Initial results of the revision procedure will be noticeable right away, but the patient’s appearance will continue to improve as swelling subsides and the nose heals.
+Initial results of the revision procedure will be noticeable right away.
+However, the patient’s appearance will continue to improve as swelling subsides and the nose heals.
 The appearance of the nose may slightly alter over the course of a year after surgery, when full results will be visible.